-Medicare Advantage Plans and the Medicare Prescription Drug Program 2009
+Medicare Advantage Plans & Medicare Prescription Drug Program 2009

 This advisory was prepared by the California Department of Insurance to help seniors protect themselves against predatory insurance sales practices during open enrollment for Medicare Advantage plans and the Medicare Prescription Drug Program.
 Insurance is a difficult and challenging subject for everyone regardless of age, financial status, education, and experience.
 To help protect yourself from aggressive or deceptive sales practices, please consider these tips:

 - Make Sure They're Licensed: Not all people marketing Medicare Advantage plans are insurance agents.
 If the person you are dealing with claims to be an insurance agent, contact the California Department of Insurance at 1-800-927-HELP or select our "Check License Status" link at the top of this page to verify license status.
 Insurance agents are required to print their license number on all business cards, quotations, and advertisements.
 Also, verify that the insurance company is licensed to do business in California.

 - Cold Calls Prohibited: Federal regulations prohibit "cold calls" which may take the form of uninvited sales calls, door-to-door visits, unsolicited emails, telephone calls or any other type of sales contact without your express invitation.